ScartleRoy/Getting-and-Cleaning-Data-Course-Project/README.md

 tidy_dataset.txt is the tidy dataset.

-codebook.md is the code book required.
+CODEBOOK FOR THE TIDY DATASET.docx is the code book required.

 ========================================